 - Oops!Something went wrong.Please try again later.

 You can calculate a company's cash runway by dividing the amount of cash it has by the rate at which it is spending that cash.
-In December 2020, WhiteHawk had US$3.5m in cash, and was debt-free.
-Importantly, its cash burn was US$1.1m over the trailing twelve months.
-So it had a cash runway of about 3.1 years from December 2020.
-A runway of this length affords the company the time and space it needs to develop the business.
-The image below shows how its cash balance has been changing over the last few years.
+In December 2020, SI6 Metals had AU$5.6m in cash, and was debt-free.
+Importantly, its cash burn was AU$929k over the trailing twelve months.
+Therefore, from December 2020 it had 6.0 years of cash runway.
+Even though this is but one measure of the company's cash burn, the thought of such a long cash runway warms our bellies in a comforting way.
+You can see how its cash balance has changed over time in the image below.

-How Is WhiteHawk's Cash Burn Changing Over Time?
+How Is SI6 Metals' Cash Burn Changing Over Time?

-WhiteHawk has a market capitalisation of US$30m and burnt through US$1.1m last year, which is 3.7% of the company's market value.
+Since it has a market capitalisation of AU$26m, SI6 Metals' AU$929k in cash burn equates to about 3.5% of its market value.
 That's a low proportion, so we figure the company would be able to raise more cash to fund growth, with a little dilution, or even to simply borrow some money.

 Of course, you might find a fantastic investment by looking elsewhere.
 So take a peek at this free list of interesting companies, and this list of stocks growth stocks (according to analyst forecasts)